Police are back at Rangiora property after body found inside car

 It is unkempt and overgrown, with smashed windows and others boarded up.

-A Tyler Street resident said the house was sold a couple of months ago.
+A Tyler St resident said the house was sold a couple of months ago.

 He said he had never seen the car before and the garage door was shut a day before the body was found.